juliaguida/oystercard/pills/getters_and_setters.md

 Again this can be rather confusing coming from other programming languages.
 The `foo.bar = 'boing!'`  statement makes it look like we are setting the instance variable directly, however we are in fact called the setter method.
 Ruby poetry mode allows us to represent the underlying call of `foo.bar=('boing!')` as `foo.bar = 'boing!'`, for the purposes of readability.

-Setter methods also have their own shorthand, 'attr_writer', which looks like the following:
+Setter methods also have their own shorthand, `attr_writer`, which looks like the following:

 ```ruby
 class Foo